Barcelona Metro line 9

-Line 9 (Línia 9 in Catalan) is a rapid transit line of the Barcelona Metro network.
+Line 9 (/ca/), often known as Línia Taronja (/ca/; Orange line), is a rapid transit line of the Barcelona Metro network.
 A fully-automated line, it started operation on December 13, 2009.
 Part of the line is still under construction, with 24 stations currently in operation in Barcelona, El Prat de Llobregat, L'Hospitalet de Llobregat, and Santa Coloma de Gramenet.
 The line is currently operated as two disconnected branches; the Aeroport T1 – Zona Universitària section is known as L9 South (L9 Sud in Catalan) while the La Sagrera – Can Zam portion is known as L9 North (L9 Nord in Catalan).
 The line's missing central section, expected to be completed by 2030, shares a significant portion of its tracks with Line 10.